PEM-Humboldt/sibPlot/README.md

 sibPlot is a project consisting in creating database formats and utilities for plant plot data in SiB Colombia (Sistema de Información sobre la Biodiversidad de Colombia).

+# News

+* December 29th, 2021: The package release was planned for December 28th.
+Unfortunately, some small difficulties(due to compatibility between PostgreSQL, SQLite and R) caused some delays in the programming work.
+Therefore I plan to release the first version of the package by mid-january...

 # Objectives